Welcome to my psychotherapeutic practice.

-In my practice, I draw on a diverse range of psychoanalytic and psychodynamic theory to inform and enrich my practice of Jungian psychotherapy/analysis.
-Jungian analysis is a joint undertaking between the therapist and client in which the client’s current life situations are explored in terms of past experiences.
+I draw on a diverse range of psychoanalytic and psychodynamic theory to inform and enrich my practice of Jungian counselling and psychotherapy.
+The Jungian approach is a joint undertaking between the therapist and client in which the client’s current life situations are explored in terms of past experiences.

-I work both short and long term with clients, depending on my assessment of the client’s individual needs.
-However, because Jungian analysis engages the unconscious and aims to understand the deep seated causes and motivations behind symptoms, it is a process that can take time to unfold.
+I work both short and long term, depending on my assessment of the client’s individual needs.
+However, because Jungian counselling and psychotherapy engages the unconscious and aims to understand the deep seated causes and motivations behind symptoms, it is a process that can take time to unfold.

 In this sense it is generally not a “quick fix”, but provides an on-going therapeutic space for learning about and engaging with the unconscious.
 As we become more aware, we can gain understanding of self-sabotaging and self-destructive behaviours that block or impede our relationships, our own development, creativity, and ability to live a full, meaningful life.
 I bring this depth psychology approach to a range of life issues, including: